 Therefore, it is highly recommended that you use a VPN to stay safe, secure and private.
 Check out our comparison of the top VPNs for Kodi.
 I personally use NordVPN and have never had a problem or complaint.
-It’s a PC Magazine Editor’s Choice two years running, and has a 30-day money-back guarantee.
+It’s a PC Magazine Editor’s Choice 2017-2015, and has a 30-day money-back guarantee.
 (Now through Feb.
 28 you can get their winter deal — $3.29/mo for 2 years — or get it anytime for $5.75/month for an annual account.)
 The already-awesome Kodi is even better when you eliminate the privacy and security risks.

 ⊕ Need help getting started?
 See step-by-step set-up instructions in our guide: How To Set Up A VPN With Kodi

 Is Kodi legal in the US?
 The answer depends on how it’s used, and how much responsibility is placed on the technology itself.
 Kodi is one of the best TV streaming platforms out there — free, versatile, and powerful — but definitely raises some tricky legal questions, and has known security vulnerabilities.
 The same holds for Canada, the UK, Australia, and other regions.
 Users should protect themselves by following these steps.

 Arguments Kodi Is Illegal